Raichur University: Location

 Raichur University is located on the national highway 167 near Yeragera village in Raichur district Karnataka India.it is covered by mountains and forest where we can experience good environment.

 Description

-Raichur University is a new university in Karnataka state of raichur district in India.under its official section has two major districts called yadgiri and raichur.

-Colleges and pg centers of both yadgiri and raichur district belongs to Raichur University.
+The political scientist Prof. Harish Ramaswamy was appointed as the first vice-chancellor of Raichur University in 2020.
+Raichur University is a new university in Karnataka state of raichur district in India. under its official section has two major districts called Yadgiri and Raichur.
+Colleges and PG centers of both Yadgiri and Raichur district belongs to Raichur University.